voltcode/AkkaNetSamples/RemoteSamples/README.md

 ## Technical explanation

-There are two executables that form remote link in this sample
+There are two executables that form remote link in this sample:

 1. Naboo serves purely as a host for Qui Gon, who is deployed using remote deployment (does not start on Naboo when it is run)
 2. JediCouncil initiates communication with Naboo, first by deploying Qui Gon ,then by telling him to report.
 Qui Gon responds successfuly upon request.